 The day was also used to make a key announcement: IT Lab is expanding its cyber security portfolio following the acquisition of Perspective Risk.
 Michael Bateman, IT Lab’s Cyber Services Director said: “We had worked with Perspective Risk for some time, and were hugely impressed by the credentials, professionalism and experience of their founders – Pravesh Kara and Zia Rehman, and their team.

-Angela Eager, Research Director with TechMarketView and a respected industry analyst with 20 plus years experience assessing the IT market, commented on IT Lab’s Adaptive Technology Model: “I have heard similar propositions at other events but today has moved this forward and been more imaginative.
+Angela Eager, Research Director with TechMarketView and a respected industry analyst with 20 plus years experience assessing the IT market, commented on IT Lab’s Adaptive Technology Model: “I've heard similar propositions at other events but today has moved this forward and been more imaginative.

 “There was a real understanding of the importance of iterative developments; the small changes to make big differences.
 That mind-shift is going to be necessary for successful digital transformation.”